Localization theorems for weakly approximable triangulated categories: Introduction

 The contents of this paper are outlined as follows.
 In Section~\ref{sec:pre}, we fix notation and recall some definitions and basic facts used throughout the paper.
-In particular, we recall the definitions of recollements and approximable triangulated categories, and technical lemmas needed in proving the main theorems.
-Furthermore, we show some restriction results of functors and recollements in the framework of approximable triangulated categories, the results are generalizations of known results of the derived categories of finite-dimensional algebras in the literature.
-This section contributes an ingredient to the proofs of the main theorems.
-In Section~\ref{sec:loc theorem}, we will prove Theorem~\ref{thm:A}, Theorem~\ref{thm:B} and Corollary~\ref{cor:C}.
-In Section~\ref{sec:applications}, we apply the localization theorems and corollaries in Section~\ref{sec:loc theorem} to some classical situations, such as the derived categories of noetherian algebras, the derived categories of homologically smooth DG algebras and the derived categories of certain schemes.
+In particular, we recall the definitions of recollements and weakly approximable triangulated categories, and technical lemmas needed in proving the main theorems.
+Furthermore, we show some restriction results of functors and recollements in the framework of weakly approximable triangulated categories.
+In Section~\ref{sec:loc theorem}, we prove Theorems~\ref{thm:A}, \ref{thm:B}, \ref{main-thm-l-sp}, and \ref{main-thm-l-sb}, as well as Corollaries~\ref{cor:C} and \ref{main-cor-3-3-pb-}.
+In Section~\ref{sec:applications}, we apply the localization theorems and corollaries in Section~\ref{sec:loc theorem} to some classical situations, such as the derived categories of rings, the derived categories of DG algebras and the derived categories of schemes.